ajisutiono/blog-api-express/README.md

 A consumer can read this event for logging or further processing.

 ⚡ Redis Example

-GET /posts → Check Redis cache (posts:all).
+	* GET /posts → Check Redis cache (posts:all).

-GET /posts/:id → Check Redis cache (posts:{id}).
+	* GET /posts/:id → Check Redis cache (posts:{id}).

-If not cached, fetch from DB and store in Redis.
+	* If not cached, fetch from DB and store in Redis.

-PUT /posts/:id or DELETE /posts/:id → Invalidate related cache.
+	* PUT /posts/:id or DELETE /posts/:id → Invalidate related cache.

+📜 License

+This project is licensed under the MIT License.